The Mechanics of Spacetime - A Solid Mechanics Perspective on the Theory of General Relativity: Discussion

 \section{Discussion}

-In the previous section, we postulated a material body, which we named the ``cosmic fabric'' whose constitutive behavior outside of inclusions is analogous to the behavior of gravity.
+In the previous section, we postulated a material body, which we named the ``cosmic fabric'' whose constitutive behavior outside of inclusions is analogous to the behavior of gravity, and have shown the sequential mathematical development.
 For the analogy to be useful, it should allow us to map between notions in Solid Mechanics and General Relativity.
 Such a mapping is possible on the basis of identifying the fabric Lagrangian density $\LF$ with the Lagrangian density from the Einstein-Hilbert action, $\LEH$, as applying to free space.
 Specifically,

 where $\kappa$ is the Einstein constant.

 In the subsections below, we discuss the correspondence between mechanical properties of the cosmic fabric and known properties of gravity.